 Too often I have read articles that present NTIS as a benign and natural phenomenon and Reverse T3 (RT3) as an inert molecule that happens to build up in illness and not get cleared out fast enough.

-But this article’s authors admit that Deiodinase Type 3, which destroys thyroid hormone and leaves in its wake RT3 hormone buildup, can be pathological.
+But this article’s authors admit that Deiodinase Type 3 can be pathological.

 Yes, they actually use the word “pathological.”

 “The main mechanism seems to involve reduced activity of the deiodinases that convert T4 to T3 and an increase in deiodinase D3 that converts T4 to rT3 …

 Recent studies show that expression of D3 is increased in some pathological contexts in a cell-specific manner, which are cancer, cardiac hypertrophy, myocardial infarction, chronic inflammation or critical illness.“

 They talk about the process by which this pathological overexpression of D3 and chronic inflammation and hypoxia lead to “local cardiac hypothyroidism” — in which the heart has even less T3 than you can measure floating around in the bloodstream.
 (See our article “Deiodinase Type 3 plays the T3-blocking role.”)